dakotalrubin/alien_invasion/README.md

 Press "q" or the "Esc" key at any time to quit the game.
 On the main menu, you can also press "p" or the space bar to play the game on "Medium" difficulty.

 ## Credits
 Credit goes to David Renda for the song "8 Bit Retro Funk" used during gameplay.
 Additional credit goes to Paul Wortmann for the player ship and alien ship sprites.
+Background image credit goes to wallpapersden.com.
 All sound effects were sourced from freesound.org.